Preprint

 The variable importance metric used in our analysis is the mean decrease in accuracy (MDA) index.
 This index measures a variable’s importance using the model’s built-in test data, the Out-of-Bag (OOB) sample.
 For each tree in the forest, the method compares the model’s prediction error on the OOB data before and after randomly shuffling the variable values.
 The variable’s importance is the average of these error increases across all trees, indicating how much the model’s performance relies on that variable (Han et al., 2016).

-The logit regression and the random forest algorithm were run in R, while data cleaning and variable creation were performed in Stata.
+The logit regression and random forest algorithm were run in R, while data cleaning and variable creation were performed in Stata.

 4. Results and Discussion

-These results show relatively low levels of innovation capabilities among Vietnamese firms.
-Only 4.5% of the firms in the sample invested in R&D, and 5.4% held a foreign technology license.
+Table 2 shows that only 17.8% of the sampled Vietnamese enterprises have adopted sustainable energy management decisions in the three years preceding the survey.
+Moreover, there are low levels of innovation capabilities among Vietnamese firms: only 4.5% of them invested in R&D, and only 5.4% held a foreign technology license.
 In the same vein, Vietnamese enterprises’ foreign linkages are weak.
 While less than 10% of firms are exporters, the share of private foreign ownership is below 5%.

 In line with the findings of Hoogendorn et al. (2015) and Younis & Sundarakani (2020), we fail to find a significant relationship between the firm’s age and its likelihood of adopting SEM measures.

-As discussed in section 3.3, to complement our logit regression analysis, a Random Forest algorithm was employed.
+As discussed in Section 3.3, to complement our logit regression analysis, a Random Forest algorithm was employed.
 We used the Ranger package in R because our dataset was imbalanced, with only 17.8% of firms adopting SEM measures.
 By maximizing the Youden Index –a metric that considers how well the model classifies firms as SEM-measures adopters or not adopters– the ranger package identified an optimal threshold of 0.27 (instead of using the default 0.5 threshold, which is biased towards the majority class), meaning that the model classifies a firm as adopting SEM measures if the predicted probability is 27% or higher.
 This optimal threshold improves the model’s ability to correctly identify firms that adopt SEM measures.

-Nonetheless, there are some discrepancies between the RF and the logit model findings, which can be due to the RF’s ability to capture nonlinearities in the data.
-A key difference is RF’s high importance assigned to the Manufacturing Sector variable, which was not statistically significant in the logit model.
-This suggests that the relationship between operating in the manufacturing sector and SEM adoption is not linear but conditional and interactive.
+Nonetheless, there are some discrepancies between the RF and the logit model findings, which may reflect the RF’s ability to capture nonlinearities and conditional relations in the data.
+A key difference is the high importance the RF assigned to the Manufacturing Sector variable, which was not statistically significant in the logit model.
+According to the RF model, the fourth most important variable is foreign private ownership, while in the logit model, it did not affect SEM adoption.
+The firm’s age ranked sixth in importance, ahead of R&D spending and exporting, even though it was not statistically significant in the logit model.

-Table 5 below shows the most important performance metrics we can use to compare the models.
+Table 6 below shows the most important performance metrics we can use to compare the models.

 5. Concluding Remarks

-From a policy perspective, the results suggest that support for R&D activities and international certification processes could significantly enhance SEM adoption.
-As other firm-level characteristics also play an important role, it is essential to design such policies in a targeted manner.
-For instance, initiatives could include providing grants or tax incentives for R&D investments, particularly for small and medium-sized enterprises.
 Moreover, the Vietnamese government could subsidize the ISO certification process to encourage firms to adopt international standards.
 Since foreign ownership per se does not guarantee SEM adoption, to ensure that technological spillovers result in sustainable practices, foreign investment should be combined with programs that enhance local absorptive capacity.
-Moreover, capacity-building programs focused on managerial development could help overcome resistance to change and promote more sustainable practices.
+Likewise, capacity-building programs focused on managerial development could help overcome resistance to change and promote more sustainable practices.

 Funding